nla/nla-arclight/README.md

 * All runtime configuration should be supplied as environment variables.
 * Rails logging uses [lograge](https://github.com/roidrage/lograge). `bin/setup help` can tell you how to see this locally.
-* The temporary file directory configured by the `BLACKLIGHT_TMP_PATH` must be writable by the user that runs the application.
+* The temporary file directory configured by the `ARCLIGHT_TMP_PATH` must be writable by the user that runs the application.
 * Gems declared in the Gemfile are installed in the `vendor/bundle` directory.
 * Rails assets must be precompiled before deployment and `RAILS_SERVE_STATIC_FILES` set to `true` in order for files in the `public` directory to be accessible.
 * `RAILS_LOG_TO_STDOUT` must be set to `true` for logs to be sent to the console.